Walter-0/shoop-da-woop/README.md

 ![The Game](/screenshots/screenshot.png?raw=true)

 ## Technologies Used
-- MeteorJS, a relatively new full-stack javascript framework.
+- [MeteorJS](https://www.meteor.com/): a relatively new, complete open source platform for building web and mobile apps in pure JavaScript.
-- MongoDB, which is fully integrated into Meteor.
+- [MongoDB](https://www.mongodb.org/): a free, open-source NoSQL database which is fully integrated into Meteor.
-- The Echo Nest API, for artist and genre data.
+- [The Echo Nest API](http://developer.echonest.com/): offers an incredible array of music data and services for developers to build amazing apps and experiences.

 ## Installation